 Click the circle on the profit curve to see the average profit at that threshold.
-Drag the circle along the curve to see how the average profit changes.
+Click other areas along the curve to see how the average profit changes.
 Take a look at the payoff matrix to see how the TN, FP, FN, and TP counts change based on the display threshold.

 View the average profit metric¶

 To view the average profit metric:

 Click Select metrics and choose Average Profit (for Payoff Matrix).